PastelStoic/hungrydungeon-rs/progress.md

    are in reach, etc)
 4. If so, new event is created to actually execute the action, same as an AI would have

+The input parser needs support for names that have multiple words in them.